AdobeDocs/campaign-standard.en/help/automating/using/load-file.md

 >[!CAUTION]
 >
->Only the "flat" structure files are taken into account, such as the .txt, .csv, etc., files for example.
+>Only "flat" structure files are taken into account, such as .txt, .csv, etc., files for example.

 You can: